Series: Palace of the Ornaments #1

-I held my skirts away from my sandals as I got to my feet.
-Father did not seem to be in the kind of mood that would tolerate me tripping and sprawling in front of his throne.
+I held my tunic away from my sandals as I got to my feet.
+Father did not seem to be in a mood that would tolerate me tripping and sprawling in front of his throne.
 Ishtar stayed where she was, her forehead pressed to the floor.
 She would not dare to rise until Father bid her.

-“As you know,” Father said.
-“Your sister is supposed to depart for the Two Lands tomorrow.”
+“As you know,” Father said, “your sister was supposed to depart for Egypt tomorrow.”

 I glanced down at Ishtar’s shaking shoulders.
 Supposed to depart?
 Had Pharaoh changed his mind about taking a princess of Babylon as his queen?
 Had he died or fallen grievously ill?